• Skip to primary navigation

 If you have ever been a parent or have watched young children the answer is -- probably not.
 Because you know how that diaper would turn out.
 These foods are just far too difficult for small children (and many adults for that matter) to digest.
 It's a much better choice to feed your infant son nutrient dense foods that is highly digestible and low in plant toxins.
 Not difficult to break down like...

-• Traditional fats (such as butter, egg yolks, dairy products)
+- Traditional fats (such as butter, eggs, animal fats)

-• Clean cheeses, yogurt, and other dairy products (if tolerated)
+- Clean cheeses, yogurt, and other dairy products (if tolerated and not getting vitamin A excess)

 This list should not just be for small children.
 Indeed, most people should be eating highly digestible and nutrient-dense food 90% of the time.